CommonGateway/CoreBundle/docs/features/Endpoints.md

 ## Proxy

 An endpoint MAY be a proxy for another (external) source.
-In this case, the endpoint will forward all traffic to the external source (and attach authorisation if required by that source).
+In this case, the endpoint will forward all traffic to the external source (and attach Authorization if required by that source).
 It will also pass along: any headers
 , query parameters
 , body